ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 ![Deployed contract](/img/network-upgrade/deployed-contract.png)

 Now we can interact with the FeeManager precompile from within Remix via Core.
 For example, we can use the `getFeeConfig` method to check the current fee configuration.
+This action can be performed by anyone as it is just a read operation.

-Once we have the new desired configuration for the fees on the Subnet, we can use the `setFeeConfig` to change the parameters:
+Once we have the new desired configuration for the fees on the Subnet, we can use the `setFeeConfig` to change the parameters.
+This action can **only** be performed by the owner `0x6f0f6DA1852857d7789f68a28bba866671f3880D` as the `adminAddress` specified in the [`upgrade.json` above](#deploying-upgradejson).

 ![setFeeConfig](/img/network-upgrade/setFeeConfig.png)